DanielAcostaRoa/DanielAcostaRoa/README.md

 2. Python
 3. Javascript

-Favorite Python frameworks:
+Python frameworks:
 1. Pytorch
 2. FastAPI

-Favorite Javascript library:
+Javascript library:
 1. React.js

 Currently learning:
 1. Next.js framework
-2. Serverless (Lambda, Azure Functions, etc.)
+2. Serverless
 3. GraphQL and DBs storage
-4. FastAPI
+4. Cloud Architecture Design

 My goal is to learn to deploy machine learning applications in the cloud ready for production.
 I think that these technologies can improve the world in many ways and I want to help.